 - The Elite package comes at a price of $99

 - The Developer package comes at a price of $199

 - The Agency package comes at a price of $399.

 It is used by more than 50,000 users worldwide as it ensures that the emails are delivered to your customer’s inbox directly and doesn’t reach the spam folder instead.
-It doesn’t charge anything for the emails which are not read by your customers.
+You are not charged anything for the emails which are not read by your customers.

 It is one of the fastest and reliable SMTP plugins offering a wide range of features like checking the email status, when it got delivered, sending 1000’s of emails within 2 minutes, and more.

 Its pricing model allows you to send unlimited emails to your customers and only charges for the emails which are opened by them.